 Ministry Journeys of the New Testament

 Who are the characters in the New Testament and why are their ministry journeys so important?
 Through the use of Biblical Criticisms, trace the lives of Jesus, the disciples, Paul and the other people of the New Testament.
-Why are their stories important to our faith journeys?
 The two assignments in this course allow participants to explore further characters and stories that are of personal interest to them.
 This is an opportunity to develop a solid Biblical scholarship and skills.

 Each week we explore a leadership skill through readings and lecture.
 Then, through teams, each skill is fleshed out in our Congregational Simulation to apply it directly to the life of a fictional missional community.
 Surveys/info gathering, long range planning, mission statements, team building, Appreciative Inquiry, and other techniques are explored.
 Participants choose their roles within that community and direct a leadership process.
 Issues of the missional church are also explored.